 As someone who loves to cook, I have gained a lot by becoming a vegan.
 I've become more experimental in the kitchen, and I discover and eat new foods every day.
 While I still primarily cook Indian food- and believe me it is not at all difficult to cook great Indian vegan food- I also love trying out recipes from other parts of the world- and, of course, veganizing them!

 I find that without exception, the vegan meals I make are far healthier than the meats I used to cook before.
-What’s more, after the first few weeks had passed, I have never ever craved meat or even dairy products like cheese that I thought would be hard to live without.
-I now crave fresh, vibrant vegetables, a steaming bowl of miso soup, vegan cookies flecked with vegan chocolate chips, hot Mushroom Biryani garnished with crunchy onion, crispy dosas, or crunchy tempeh “crabcakes”…the list goes on.
+What's more, after the first few weeks had passed, I have never ever craved meat or even dairy products like cheese that I thought would be hard to live without.
+I now crave fresh, vibrant vegetables, a steaming bowl of vegan miso soup, vegan vegan chocolate chip cookies, hot Mushroom Biryani garnished with crunchy onion, creamy coconut chutney, or crunchy vegan "crabcakes"…the list goes on.

 My refusal to participate in cruelty against animals does not stop at food.
 As a vegan, I do not wear clothes or carry accessories made from animal products: no leather, silk, or wool.
 I do not use cosmetics or other products that are tested on animals or contain animal ingredients.
 And believe me, it is not only not difficult to do this, it makes life far simpler.
 All you need to do is read the labels, and in the process you also become a more aware consumer.